vlayer-xyz/vlayer/book/src/advanced/prover.md

 > The list of returned arguments must match the arguments used by the `Verifier` (see the [Verifier page](/advanced/verifier.html) for details).

-vlayer `Prover` returns an empty proof as its first argument to enable passing non-fixed-size arguments from `Prover` to `Verifier`.
+vlayer `Prover` returns a placeholder proof as the first argument to enable passing non-fixed-size arguments from the `Prover` to the `Verifier`.
 ABI encoding of non-fixed-size types sets a starting position of each argument and it gets disrupted when the proof is added to `Verifier`'s arguments.
-Empty `Proof` returned by `Prover` is created by its method `proof()`.
+Placeholder `Proof` returned by `Prover` is created by its method `proof()`.

 ## Deployment
 The `Prover` contract code must be deployed before use.
 To do so, just use regular [Foundry](https://book.getfoundry.sh/tutorials/solidity-scripting) workflow.